Brenda Amito of Butler has won the Commissioner's 2019 Participate Award and was also named the overall Young Person of the Year.

-At 14 years of age Alice is a passionate advocate for equality and outspoken about bullying and students' wellbeing in her school.
-After being frustrated that her school appeared to place more importance on students' appearance than their wellbeing, Alice took action and wore knee-high rainbow socks to school every day as a silent protest.
+At 14 years of age Charlie is a passionate advocate for equality and outspoken about bullying and students' wellbeing in their school.
+After being frustrated that their school appeared to place more importance on students' appearance than students' wellbeing, Charlie took action and wore knee-high rainbow socks to school every day as a silent protest.

-Alice is a member of the City of Swan’s Youth Advocacy Committee and Bullsbrook’s Bullseye Youth Committee.
-She has participated in Clean Up Australia events, undertaken fundraising for a local young person battling leukaemia and arranged local PRIDE events.
-Alice is also a cadet firefighter and takes part in her school’s youth leadership committee.
+Charlie is a member of the City of Swan’s Youth Advocacy Committee and Bullsbrook’s Bullseye Youth Committee.
+They have participated in Clean Up Australia events, undertaken fundraising for a local young person battling leukaemia and arranged local PRIDE events.
+Charlie is also a cadet firefighter and takes part in their school’s youth leadership committee.

 Conor Triggs, Albany